Pterostilbene increases BDNF

 Higher levels of BDNF can increase cognition, mood, productivity and memory.
 And decrease the risk of neurodegenerative diseases like Alzheimer’s and Parkinson’s Disease.

-How BDNF Works in Your Brain
+How BDNF Supplements Work in Your Brain

 BDNF is a protein that is encoded in humans by (oddly enough) the BDNF gene.
 BDNF is part of the neurotrophin family of growth factors which are related to Nerve Growth Factor (NGF).